krpors/gimlet/README.md

    1. Select invoices for customer: `select * from INVOICE where CUSTOMER_ID = :ID`

 The `:ID` is crucial here: this is input from the column `ID` from the previous query.

+# TODOs

+A list of things to be done

+1. Fix the way the `QueryTree` and the backed `Query` object tree works.
+1. Re-use (make a reference to) a query structure so you can make sort of duplicates, where you make a reference to another query structure for the subqueries.

 # Other things